Skip to content

 Students are strongly encouraged to do internships within the private, public and non-for-profit sectors.
 Similarly, study abroad provides students with the opportunity to witness first-hand the environmental issues that arise in other parts of the world and to be a part of their analysis and problem-solving.
 To receive credit for study abroad, you must work with your faculty advisor and select courses that have equivalents within the GES major at Clark.

 The GES Program Guide (on the GES website) should be the first place students refer to when they have a question about the major.
-Students and faculty can also contact the Program Administrator (TBA) or Director of the GES program (Prof. Rinku Roy Chowdhury), who can provide additional information and help you find a faculty advisor in the department.
-The Program Administrator can also assist with the major declaration process and add you to the necessary email lists and Moodle pages.
+Students and faculty can also contact the Program Director, Professor James Murphy, or the Administrator of Degree Programs, Yaa Poku, who can provide additional information and help you find a faculty advisor in the department.
+The Administrator of Degree Programs can also assist with the major declaration process and add you to the necessary email lists and Moodle pages.

 History